Aviation Management & Operations

 Geographic Diversity

-Students from other countries are interested in Aviation/Airway Management and Operations, too.
-About 10.3% of those with this major are international students.
+Americans aren’t the only ones with an interest in Aviation/Airway Management and Operations.
+About 10.4% of those with this major are international students.

 Salaries According to BLS

 The median salary for someone in a career related to aviation/airway management and operations is $102,850.
-This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Aviation Management & Operations
+Amount of Education Required for Careers Related to Aviation/Airway Management and Operations

 Find out what the typical degree level is for aviation/airway management and operations careers below.